 Please join us at one of our meetings to learn more about BIWC.

-Our organization meets monthly at 9:30 AM on the third Thursday of the month –September through May- at Bainbridge Performing Arts located at 200 Madison Avenue, Bainbridge Island.
+Our organization meets monthly from 9:30-11:30 AM on the third Thursday of the month – September through May – at Bainbridge First Baptist Church located at 8100 N. Madison Avenue, Bainbridge Island.

-We begin with coffee and conversation followed by a short business meeting.
-Each month a guest speaker is invited to address our gathering.
-Check the events calendar for the guest speaker at the next meeting.
+We begin with coffee and conversation at 9:30AM.
+Each month a guest speaker is invited to address our gathering followed by a short business meeting.

 Recent speakers have included: